7 + 1 Insects That Eat Spiders and Their Pictures

 They are also known as forest giants and helicopter damselflies.
 The epithet “giant damselflies” is quite fitting; according to Henderson (2010), Megaloprepus caerulatus is the largest species in the world, with a wingspan of 6.5 inches (16.5 cm).
 Every damselfly has a strong, swift flight.

-The adult giant damselflies search for a suitable spider suspended in their web by flying around until they find one.
+The adult giant damselflies fly around until they find a suitable spider suspended in their web.

 They fly close enough to avoid becoming tangled in the web’s threads and capture the spider with their forelegs before flying backward and yanking it completely off its web (Hanson 2016).